sekthor/portfolio/content/articles/qrquiz/index.md

 The quiet zone is a frame around the code itself, specified in the QR spec.
 Depending on the version of the QR code, it may not always be the same.
-It is always meant to not contain any visual noise, to allow for better optical recocnition while scanning.
+It is always meant to not contain any visual noise, to allow for better optical recognition while scanning.

-Even if we don't know the spec, we intrinsicly recognize, that there probably should not be any pixels in that frame.
+Even if we don't know the spec, we intrinsically recognize, that there probably should not be any pixels in that frame.
 Thus, it makes no sense to include it in the set of pixels we want to work with.
-As there are exlusively unset, white pixels in the quiet zone, picking them for wrong answers would make them stand out as obvious wrong answers.
+As there are exclusively unset, white pixels in the quiet zone, picking them for wrong answers would make them stand out as obvious wrong answers.

 ![quietzone](./quietzone.png)